ezranbayantemur/react-native-rtmp-publisher/README.md

-📹 Live stream RTMP publisher for React Native
+📹 Live stream RTMP publisher for React Native with built in camera support!

 ## Installation